openid/fapi/FAPI_2_0_Baseline_Profile.md

 **URI** - Uniform Resource Identifier

-# Baseline Profile
+# Security Profile

 ## Introduction

-OIDF FAPI is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749].
-This Baseline Profile aims to reach the security goals laid out in the Attacker Model [@!attackermodel].
+The FAPI 2.0 Security Profile is an API security profile based on the OAuth 2.0 Authorization Framework [@!RFC6749], that aims to reach the security goals laid out in the Attacker Model [@!attackermodel].

+This profile is the base of the FAPI 2.0 Framework.
+Other specifications that are part of this framework and may be used together with this profile include:

+1. FAPI Message Signing is recommended when messages are required to be signed for the purposes of non-repudiation.
+1. FAPI CIBA is recommended when support is required for decoupled or cross device flows.
+1. Grant Management is recommended for ecosystems that require interopable grant management.
+1. OAuth 2.0 Rich Authorization Requests (RAR) [@!I-D.ietf-oauth-rar] is recommended when the `scope` parameter is not expressive enough to convey the authorization that a client wants to obtain.

 We are not currently aware of any mechanisms that would allow public clients to be secured to the same degree and hence their use is not within the scope